Build add-in for MS Office Excel , Word 2010 - 2000

 COM Add-in designer

 Step 4.
-Adding a new toolbar
+Creating a new Office toolbar

 Step 5.
-Adding a new toolbar button
+Creating a new toolbar button

 Adding a new button to an MS Office toolbar